What is Needed for Taxes When Selling a Home?

 You may not need to pay capital gains tax after you sell your home, but it’s often important and always helpful to keep all the documents related to the sale.
 This includes proof of residency as well as receipts for purchase and sale costs, improvements, and absolutely anything else you think you may possibly need one day.

-These documents may be required to prove you qualify for capital gains exemption, to document tax deductions, or to get you through a tax audit if it happens.
+These documents may be required to prove you qualify for capital gains exemption, document tax deductions, or get you through a tax audit if it happens.

-For more suggestions, visit HomeLight’s Finances & Tax Implications landing page, and always be sure to consult with your professional tax advisor on the particulars of your situation.
+To know more about navigating finances when selling your home, visit HomeLight’s Finances & Tax Implications page.
+But be sure to consult with your professional tax advisor on the particulars of your situation.

 Header Image Source: (Firmbee / Pixabay)